EnigmaBridge/ebaws.py/README.md

 Specific AMI is required - with JBoss EAP & EJBCA installed.
 More information on image setup can be found in [IMG-INSTALL] page.

+## Features

+* EJBCA 6.3.1.1
+* JBoss EAP 6.4
+* SoftHSMv1-EnigmaBridge PKCS#11 adapter
+* EnigmaBridge Dynamic DNS for AWS

+### SoftHSMv1-EnigmaBridge PKCS#11 adapter
+[SoftHSMv1-EB] is a PKCS#11 interface for [EnigmaBridge] services.
+Using this adapter one can use our services using the generic PKCS#11 interface without need to modify the software.

+Like in EJBCA case, there is no need to modify the software which supports PKCS#11, just plug our adapter to it and it starts working.

+One can for example generate RSA keys via PKCS#11 adapter and call encrypt, decrypt, sign, verify operations on it.
+The keys are securely stored on EnigmaBridge servers, in the secure hardware.
+The cryptographic operation itself is performed in the secure hardware in a transparent way.

+### Dynamic DNS
+Amazon provides IP address to your EC2 instance from the IP pool.
+This kind of address is re-allocated after your instance is turned off.
+After next start it will get a new IP address.

+Usually its convenient to have a static IP so you can map it to the domain name or put in the config files, manuals, etc...
+You can buy Amazon Elastic IP which remains static even after instance restart or you can use our [EnigmaBridge] Dynamic DNS feature for the AWS.

+During the initialization we allocate a new domains for your running instance, e.g., sunderland1.pki.enigmabridge.com.
+It has A record pointing to your current IP address.

+After you restart your instance, our script is started.
+It connects to our DNS server and updates the A record for your domain in a secure way - request is signed with the key generated when domain was created.

+Time to live of the record is 600 seconds so after the restart the hostname is updated in 10 minutes.

+In this way you will get the static DNS name even if your IP changes.

+## Requirements

+Generally the host need to have TCP port 443 open for LetsEncrypt domain verification.
+Without that you won't get valid SSL certificate for your CA domain and you won't be able to access administration console of your EJBCA installation in a secure way.

+The EJBCA itself runs on TCP port 8443.
+It depends on you how you set it.
+It don't necessarily have to be open to the world-fine.
+Its enough if you can access it somehow. e.g., it's possible to access EJBCA admin via SSH tunnel. `ssh -L 8443:localhost:8443 ami_ip`

 ## Init
 The init command starts a new fresh installation.
 If a previous installation is present